Illustration: Filip Fröhlich

 A catchy earworm can continue to bounce around in our heads long after we’re done listening, and a soaring tune can move us to tears.
-What are the building blocks that constitute the melodies we know and love?
+But exactly what is melody in music—a term we use all the time to describe many different things in both casual and creative contexts—and what are the building blocks that constitute the melodies we know and love?
 In this article, we’ll discuss the fundamental principles that are relevant to the idea of melody.

-Let’s take a look at how pitches are organized across several commonly-used mediums, starting with the keyboard:
+Let’s take a look at how pitches are organized across a few commonly-used mediums, starting with the keyboard:

 White keys and octaves

 As seen above, on the keyboard, each of the white keys conveniently corresponds to a letter of the musical alphabet.
 Two pitches that are labeled with the same alphabetical letter but are eight letter names apart make what we call an octave.
 Pitches that are an octave apart sound similar due to a principle known as octave equivalence; if you play the two Ds pictured above, you’ll find that although one sounds higher, they otherwise sound quite similar in character:

 Your turn: Use the keyboard in your DAW (or this online keyboard) and try playing different pitches that are an octave apart.
 Then, try playing a few other pairs that aren’t separated by an octave (i.e. any two notes that have different letter names).
 Notice how the pitches that are an octave apart sound quite similar to one another, while the ones that aren’t sound more distinct from one another.

 You can take the idea of octave equivalence further by playing a longer succession of pitches in different octaves.
 As long as you’re playing everything exactly an octave apart, the melodies will sound ‘the same’ aside from how high / low they are.